apincik/BlogNet/README.md

 ### Solution for
 - Single managment for multiple simple blog websites.
 - Easy integration of frontend (like Angular project) with API
-- Additional projects for managing various SEO features, social and other 3th party tools...
+- Possibility for additional projects for managing various SEO features, social and other 3th party tools...

 ### Implementation
-- [ ] Possible naming refactoring
-- [ ] Repository query specifications
-- [ ] Error handling
+- [ ] Improve error handling
 - [ ] API authentication / authorization for projects
 - [ ] Better data view in tables
 - [ ] Adding new feature projects
-- [ ] Docker file
+- [ ] Default docker file in GitHub repository
 - [ ] ...

 ### Conclusion
 I manage my personal Git repository for this project.
-In case of useful features i will add feature commit also here on GitHub.
+In case of useful features i will add feature commits also here on GitHub.
 Quick and lean dev is preffered in this project.
+The goal of the project is create simple managment for multiple websites and create integrations with custom and 3th party tools.